simov/markdown-viewer/README.md

 - markdown file extension: `\.(?:markdown|mdown|mkdn|md|mkd|mdwn|mdtxt|mdtext|text)`
 - and optionally a hash or a querystring after that: `(?:#.*|\?.*)?`

-> The `?:` used in `(?:match)` stands for *non-capturing group* and it's there for performance reasons.
+> The `?:` used in `(?:match)` stands for *non-capturing group* and it is there for performance reasons.

 You can modify the path matching regular expression for each enabled origin.
 The settings are being updated as you type.

 ### Path Matching Priority

-The enabled origins are matched from most specific to least specific:
+The enabled origins are matched from most to least specific:

 1. `https://raw.githubusercontent.com`
 2. `https://*.githubusercontent.com`